danielledonnelly/kittycones/README.md

 ### Game Modes
 ✦ **Normal Mode**: Standard gameplay where your catty customers slowly move across the screen
 <br>✦ **Rush Hour Mode**: Faster and challenging gameplay where your catty customers move much quicker
-These modes can be switched back and forth in-game.
+<br>These modes can be switched back and forth in-game.
 Toggle the mode to Rush Hour to kick things into high gear and get customers moving faster; if it's too much, you can switch right back to Normal Mode to slow customers down.

 ### Technical Details
 ✦ Built with React using React Router and context